 Modern-day turbine engines are very reliable.
 That does not mean they never fail though.
 Any pilot who flies should be prepared for the worst.
 If your turbine engine dies on you there are several procedures you want to be very proficient at so you can either get the engine running again (if that is a possible choice) or land safely, preferably on a runway.
 If the engine does not die but is having serious problems or failure is expected (e.g. loss of oil pressure), then you likely want to fly a Precautionary Emergency Landing (PEL).
 Either way, the pattern is the same.

-Being able to fly a pattern like this, or be able to intercept some portion of the pattern if your altitude is to low to fly the entire pattern is a must!
+I was amazed to find out that not all single engine turbine aircraft owners are taught a SFO/PEL pattern.
+If you have never been taught this then I suggest you find someone who can teach you and get out there and learn it well.
+Being able to fly a pattern like this, and being able to intercept some portion of the pattern if your altitude is too low to fly the entire pattern, is a must!

 More info to come…